-Make three more segments to complete the semicircle.
+Repeat this process three more times to complete the semicircle.

 Once you have all the segments, remove the semicircle framework at the background and fill the segments with colors of your choice.
-Let the outline color white to create a clean and professional look.
+Keep the outline color white to create a clean and professional look.

 Related: Create A Stunning 3D Column Chart

-To create the needle, go to Auto shapes menu and pick the triangle tool.
+To create the needle, use the triangle tool in the Auto shapes menu.
 Drag the shape to resemble a needle and rotate it to the desired angle.

 Related: Simple Pyramid Shape tutorial